 In summary, with so many changes to the future onboarding process, it’s understandable to feel confused about where to begin.
 A good place to start is to first review your existing onboarding program to identify areas that need to be adapted to a post-COVID-19 reality.

 For example, converting in-person orientation to online orientation, or having digital employee manuals over hardcopy ones.
-Once that has been done, you can move on to incorporating any new policies, processes and work protocols into your employee onboarding literature.
+Once that has been done, you can move on to incorporating any new policies, processes and work protocols into your employee onboarding best practice.